benkyd/website/content/posts/FM Demod.md

 ## Audio recovery

-To recover the audio as the broadcaster intended, a few more things need to take place before you can just send ALSA those samples, We have audio-ish data, but it’s: Noisy, Too fast (e.g., 2.4Ms/s) and raw.
+To recover the audio as the broadcaster intended, a few more things need to take place before you can just send ALSA those samples, We have audio-ish data, but it’s: noisy, too fast (e.g., 2.4Ms/s) and raw.
 So we need to clean it up and bring it down to a usable rate like 48 kHz:
 - Low-pass filter - to isolate the audio frequencies
 - Decimate - downsample the filtered signal (e.g., by a factor of 50), You could do this yourself with a FIR filter and a decimation loop, or use something like libresample to handle it. (or do as I did, and simply discard 49/50ths of the samples!)

 Radio stations also emphasise the high-frequency components of the sound, so applying a de-emphasis filter is also necessary.
-The pre-emphasis curve is standardized (e.g. 50µs in Europe, 75µs in the US), your deemphasis filter should match that exactly.
+The pre-emphasis curve is standardised (e.g. 50µs in Europe, 75µs in the US), your deemphasis filter should match that exactly.

 So...
 You've done all that, and your audio sounds like this...